Marzogh/SPIMemory/docs/api/functions/readByteArray.md

 - Using wrong start address and mis-parsing shifted data.
 - Assuming data is valid without checking application-level framing/CRC.

+## Choosing Between Similar APIs

+- Use `readByteArray()` when you need raw bytes.
+- Use typed read APIs for direct scalar conversion.
+- Use `readCharArray()` when treating output as text.

 ## Example

 ```cpp